AICONSlab/MIRACL/docs/tutorials/mri_reg/mri_reg.md

 ![](reg_options.png)

-Choose the input MRI nii (preferable T2-w) and registration options:
+First choose the input MRI nii (preferable T2-w) by clicking on `Select In-vivo or Ex-vivo MRI`.
+Then set the registration options:

 | Parameter | Description | Default |
 | ---       | ---         | ---     |